14.3: The Flux Control Coefficient

 Figure \(\PageIndex{4}\): (left) Box plots of flux control coefficient (FCC) for lactate production for each enzymatic step in glycolysis (FCC = dlnJlac/dln Ei) where Jlac is the rate of pyruvate conversion to lactate, and Ei is the ith enzyme in glycolysis for each step of glycolysis. (right) Box plots of flux control coefficient (FCC) for lactate production for Oxygen consumption (OxPhos) and ATP consumption (ATP).
 Shestov et al., ibid

 The left-hand side of Figure 4 shows that two of the key enzymes that are thermodynamically favored in glycolysis, PFK (phosphofructokinase) and HK (hexokinase), both driven by ATP hydrolysis, have essentially negative flux coefficients, so they are NOT key in driving flux toward lactate.
 Only one enzyme, GAPDH, is characterized by a positive flux coefficient.
-(Remember we are talking about flux coefficients, not the Warburg effect factor W.)
+(Remember, we are talking about flux coefficients, not the Warburg effect factor W.)

 Also important, as mentioned above, is the concentration of F1,6BP (FBP in the figure below).
 The model and data show that high levels of FBP and associated higher concentrations of the reactants in the first half of glycolysis (denoted by ↑↑ and large font size), and a corresponding depletion of substrates in the bottom half (denoted by ↓↓) actually cause a bottleneck in glycolysis and inhibit flux through GADPH.
 Hence GADPH determines the flux through glycolysis.
 This "bottleneck" is associated with the redox and energy states of the cell.
-This outcomes are illustrated in Figure \(\PageIndex{1}\) below.
+These outcomes are illustrated in Figure \(\PageIndex{1}\) below.

 Figure \(\PageIndex{5}\):